Don’t risk non-compliance with local employment, social insurance, and tax regulations. PEOs/EORs take on the burden of compliance for you.

 The standard maximum work week in Italy is 40 hours per week.
 Employees can work a maximum of 48 hours per week, including overtime if specifically agreed.
 This can also be renegotiated and/or waived in specific employment contracts.

-Overtime in Italy is a maximum of 250 hours per year unless otherwise agreed.
+Overtime in Italy is a maximum of 250 hours per year.
 The law states that overtime should be calculated separately and should be paid in the form of a salary increase and/or additional time off.
 This does not apply to managers.

 There are 12 public holidays a year for full-time workers.